-Udupi Authorities Revoke Licences of Shops Selling Tobacco Near Schools
+Udupi authorities revoke licences of shops selling tobacco near schools

 The DC emphasised that enforcement must be supported by community awareness.
 “Parents must play a key role in safeguarding children from tobacco addiction.
 Prevention begins at home,” she said.
 She called for coordinated awareness campaigns involving local elected representatives and Panchayat Development Officers.

-In April alone, district authorities booked 71 cases under COTPA, collecting ₹11,400 in penalties.
-An additional 11 cases were registered at the district government hospital, with fines amounting to ₹1,100.
+In April alone, district authorities booked 71 cases under COTPA, collecting 11,400 in penalties.
+An additional 11 cases were registered at the district government hospital, with fines amounting to Rs1,100.
 The DC has instructed officials to conduct regular raids to ensure compliance.